giorgiaBertacchini/graph_routing_airquality/README.md

 ## Installation
 For this project is used `Python 3.11`.

-For the graph database is used `Neo4j`.
+For the graph database is used `Neo4j` and the libraries installed on the graph database are: `APOC` and `Graph Data Science`.
 Remember to configure the connection to the database in the `config.json` file, in the `neo4j_URL`, `neo4j_user`, and `neo4j_pwd` fields.

 The required packages are listed in the `requirements.txt` file.